Instant Runoff Voting and the Reinforcement Paradox: Threshold Results

 \section{Threshold Results}

 In this section we examine the minimal percentage each candidate can earn while the election still demonstrates a reinforcement paradox.
 For some classical paradoxes such as upward and downward monotonicity paradoxes, an election can exhibit such a paradox only if each of the three candidates is not ``weak.''
-We show this is not the case for a general reinforcement paradox in Proposition \ref{small_amt_prop}, where the plurality loser can have an arbitrarily low percentage of the first-places votes and yet an election can demonstrate a reinforcement paradox.
-We show in Proposition \ref{second_prop} that the candidate affected by the paradox must earn at least 25\% of the first place vote, so that if an election demonstrates a runner-up (respectively plurality loser) reinforcement paradox then the IRV runner-up (respectively plurality loser) must earn at least 25\% of the first-place votes.
+We show this is not the case for a general reinforcement paradox in Proposition \ref{small_amt_prop}, where the plurality loser can have an arbitrarily low percentage of the first-places votes and yet an election is susceptible to a (runner-up) reinforcement paradox.
+We show in Proposition \ref{second_prop} that for an election to be susceptible to a runner-up (respectively plurality loser) paradox, the IRV runner-up (respectively plurality loser) must earn at least 25\% of the first-place votes.

-In this section we assume that the number of voters approaches infinity, so that we use proportions of votes rather than integers.
+In this section, we assume that the number of voters approaches infinity, so that we use proportions of votes rather than integers.
 We also assume that each voter provides a complete ranking as this does not affect the logic of the proofs.
+Since the number of voters approaches infinity, we ignore the ``+1'' which appears in the Propositions in Section \ref{section:conditions}, as this term limits to zero.

-\begin{proposition} The plurality loser can have arbitrarily small first-place support and yet the election demonstrate the reinforcement paradox. \end{proposition}
+\begin{proposition} For any $\epsilon>0$, there is an election which is susceptible to the reinforcement paradox and the first-place vote share for the plurality loser is less than $\epsilon$. \end{proposition}

 \begin{proof}